On 2-representation infinite algebras arising from dimer models: Perfect matchings giving -representation infinite algebras

-\begin{remark} \begin{enumerate}[(1)] \item By the Orbit-Cone correspondence, we see that the PM polygon $\Delta$ contains an interior lattice point if a crepant resolution of $\Spec R$ is not small.
-Here, we say that a resolution of singularity is \emph{small} if the dimension of the exceptional locus is at most one dimensional. \item An $n$-representation infinite algebra is called \emph{$n$-representation tame} if its $(n+1)$-preprojective algebra $\Lambda$ is a Noetherian $A$-algebra, that is, $\Lambda$ is a finitely generated module over a commutative ring $A$ (see \cite[Definition~6.10]{HIO}).
-In our situation, the $3$-preprojective algebra of a $2$-representation infinite algebra $\calA_\sfD=\calP(Q,W_Q)_\sfD$ associated with an internal perfect matching $\sfD$ is the Jacobian algebra $\calP(Q,W_Q)$.
+An $n$-representation infinite algebra is called \emph{$n$-representation tame} if its $(n+1)$-preprojective algebra $\Lambda$ is a Noetherian $A$-algebra, that is, $\Lambda$ is a finitely generated module over a commutative ring $A$ (see \cite[Definition~6.10]{HIO}).
+In our situation, the $3$-preprojective algebra of a $2$-representation infinite algebra $\calA_\sfD=\calP(Q,W_Q)_\sfD$ associated with an internal perfect matching $\sfD$ is the Jacobian algebra $\calP(Q,W_Q)$ (see e.g., \cite[Theorem~4.36]{HIO}).
 Since $\calP(Q,W_Q)$ is an NCCR of a $3$-dimensional Gorenstein toric singularity $R=\rmZ(\calP(Q,W_Q))$, there exists a reflexive $R$-module $M$ such that $\calP(Q,W_Q)\cong\End_R(M)$, and hence this is finitely generated as an $R$-module.
-As a conclusion, $\calA_\sfD$ is $2$-representation tame. \end{enumerate} \end{remark}
+As a conclusion, $\calA_\sfD$ is $2$-representation tame.